-You Get A No Risk 100% Unconditional Ironclad Money Back Smile of Satisfaction Guarantee
+You Get A No Risk 100% Ironclad Money Back Smile of Satisfaction Guarantee

-Wear The Smile of Satisfaction: Thoroughly examine your policy for 10 days.
+Wear The Smile of Satisfaction: Thoroughly examine your policy for up to 15 days.
 You must wear the Smile of Satisfaction, or it’s no sale.
 Can you ask more!
 There are no strings attached to it.
-Use your travel insurance 10 days.
+Have your travel insurance up to 15 days.
 If you don’t want to keep it – if you would rather protect yourself another way – cancel the policy and get your money back (as long as it’s before your policy’s departure date and you have not filed a claim).

 Gaston S., Raeford, North Carolina says, “I have never worked with a company that’s tried so hard to make me understand what I bought.”